-- o If, for supportable reasons, the principal wishes to discontinue the privilege of a student self-administering a medication, except for the possession and use of asthma inhalers, the parent(s) shall be notified of the decision in sufficient time for an alternative means of administration to be established. - Any unused medication unclaimed by the parent will be destroyed by school personnel when a prescription is no longer to be administered or at the end of a school year. - School personnel will maintain a log noting the personnel designated to administer medication, as well as the date and the time of day that administration is required.
+If, for supportable reasons, the Principal wishes to discontinue the privilege of a student self-administering a medication, except for the possession and use of asthma inhalers, the parent(s) shall be notified of the decision in sufficient time for an alternative means of administration to be established.

+- E. Any unused medication unclaimed by the parent will be destroyed by school personnel when a prescription is no longer to be administered or at the end of a school year. - F. The parents shall have sole responsibility to instruct their child to take the medication at the scheduled time. - G. School personnel will maintain a log noting the personnel designated to administer medication, as well as the date and the time of day that administration is required.
 This log will be maintained along with the prescriber's written request and the parent's written release.

-NON-PRESCRIBED (OVER-THE-COUNTER) MEDICATIONS (5330)
+NONPRESCRIBED (OVER-THE-COUNTER) MEDICATIONS (5330)